Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 \subsubsection{Random block-weighted graphs}

-Let $\cC$ denote the species of connected graphs and $\cB$ the subspecies of graphs that are $2$-connected or consist of two distinct vertices joint by an edge.
+Let $\cC$ denote the species of connected graphs and $\cB$ the subspecies of graphs that are $2$-connected or consist of two distinct vertices joined by an edge.
 There is a well-known decomposition

 illustrated in Figure~\ref{fi:enrblockgraph}, that allows us to identify the species $\cC^\bullet$ of rooted connected graphs with $\Set \circ \cB'$-enriched trees.
 That is, rooted trees, in which each offspring set gets partitioned, and each partition class $Q$ carries a $\cB'$-structure, that has $|Q| +1$ vertices, as the $*$-vertex receives no label.
 The isomorphism \eqref{eq:blode} can be found for example in Harary and Palmer \cite[1.3.3, 8.7.1]{MR0357214}, Robinson \cite[Thm.
 4]{MR0284380}, and Labelle \cite[2.10]{MR699986}.